 "Morality must be a persistent concern of all professions and all professional schools.
 Indeed by definition one of the essential ingredients of a profession is the creation and use of an explicit set of ethics governing individual and collective behavior of the professionals in that field."

 Those words, written in 1974, take on even greater significance today.
 Considerations of ethics have existed within specific professions and within the curriculum of professional schools from their inception, but in recent years the complexity of this consideration has grown dramatically.
 Where the term "professional ethics" once signified little more than questions of personal etiquette, it has more recently come to involve pressing new questions of individual and group responsibility.
 The rapid pace of technological and social change in the fields of medicine, engineering, education, business and law have generated new social choices and responsibilities.

-The Dartmouth students pictured above attended a week long internship at the University of Miami School of Law Center for Ethics and Public Service.
+University of Miami School of Law Center for Ethics and Public Service